-- a.
-The following personnel must receive IO training: - (1) All NGB, T32 NG JFHQs-State, and T32 NG intelligence staffs, organizations, and units, as well as T32 non-intelligence organizations that perform intelligence or intelligence-related activities, as defined in the glossary, also known as the NG intelligence component. - (2) All T32 military and civilian personnel assigned or attached to the units and staffs listed in paragraph (1) above on a permanent or temporary basis, regardless of military specialty or job function. - (3) Contractors or consultants assigned or attached to the units and staffs listed in paragraph (1) above if they are involved in intelligence or intelligence-related activities. - (4) All T32 NG units and staffs that conduct information operations, which includes cyberspace intelligence activities. - (5) TAGs and CG along with commanders, directors, IGs, and JAs or GCs of those organizations who conduct or provide advice regarding intelligence or intelligence-related activities. - b.
-IO training will consist of initial, annual refresher, and, if applicable, predeployment training. - (1) Initial Training.
-IO Monitors will provide initial IO training to all personnel within 90 days of assignment or employment. - (2) Annual Refresher Training.
-IO Monitors will provide all personnel refresher training at least once every calendar year. - (3) Pre-Deployment or Temporary Duty Training.
+a.
+The following personnel must receive IO training:

+(1) All NGB, T32 NG JFHQs-State, and T32 NG intelligence staffs, organizations, and units, as well as T32 non-intelligence organizations that perform intelligence or intelligence-related activities, as defined in the glossary, also known as the NG intelligence component.

+(2) All NGB and T32 service members, civilian, and contractor personnel assigned or attached to the units and staffs listed in paragraph (1) above on a permanent or temporary basis, regardless of military specialty or job function.

+(3) Contractors or consultants assigned or attached to the units and staffs listed in paragraph (1) above who are conducting intelligence or intelligence-related activities or supporting intelligence efforts.

+(4) In accordance with reference x, all T32 ANG units and staffs that conduct information operations.

+(5) In accordance with reference y, all T32 ANG Operations Security Program Managers, Signature Managers, Planners, and AF Operations Security Support Team members.

+(6) TAGs, CG, Commanders, and directors responsible for the personnel listed in paragraph (1).

+(7) JAs or GCs of those organizations who conduct or provide legal advice regarding intelligence or intelligence-related activities.

+(8) All NG IGs.

+b.
+IO training will consist of initial, annual refresher, and, if applicable, predeployment training.

+(1) Initial Training.
+IO Monitors will provide initial IO training to all personnel within 90 days of assignment or employment.

+(2) Annual Refresher Training.
+IO Monitors will provide all personnel refresher IO training annually.
+For example, if you received IO training on 24 January of this year, you are required to receive IO training no later than 24 January the following year.

+(3) Pre-Deployment or Temporary Duty Training.
 IO Monitors will ensure that training for all personnel deploying to another duty location remain current for the duration of the deployment or temporary duty.
-If currency is scheduled to lapse during the deployment or temporary duty, then refresher training will be provided before departure; this training will fulfill the annual refresher training requirement. - 2.
-Training Records.
+If training is scheduled to lapse during the deployment or temporary duty, then refresher training will be provided before departure; this training will fulfill the annual refresher training requirement.

+c.
+Intelligence Oversight Monitors are required to complete the NGB Intelligence Oversight Monitor Certification Course available on milSuite milUniversity at reference z as their initial and annual IO training and will maintain the certificate of course completion in the IO Continuity Binder.

+2. Training Records.
 Organizations will maintain records of initial and annual training.
 All IO training records will be maintained for a minimum of three calendar years.
 Training records may be maintained in hard copy or electronic form and will be readily accessible.